simon-verbois/plex-full-setup/kometa/README.md

 7. You can find the Disney/Pixar collection in collections.yml, from there you can build your fully custom collections
 8. Transalte the summary key in collections.yml (1-2 min)
 9. The only thing you have to do, is translate the list content (depend on you language), these words are the yml keys used by Kometas (4-6 min)
-10. Add a schedule to run the script (in my case, /etc/crontab on Synology (via SSH)) <br>
-`30   2   *   *   *   root    /bin/bash /volume1/docker/kometa/randomizer.sh`
-11. If the script randomizer is running correctly, you can start the docker with `docker-compose up -d`, it will be executed every night at 5am (refer to step 1)
+10. If the script randomizer is running correctly, you can start the containers with `docker-compose up -d --build`, it will be executed every night at 5am (refer to step 1)
-12. Check with `docker logs kometa -f`
+11. Check with `docker logs kometa -f`

 ## Links
 Source/Wiki: https://kometa.wiki/en/latest/ <br>